-- 10.64 Whilst the above reductions are achievable we are aware that the target may be more challenging if the Airport expands. - 10.65 As part of the delivery of this Masterplan we will develop a carbon and energy reduction strategy to map detailed long term actions to reduce our carbon footprint, including from new development.
+- 10.61 Whilst the above reductions are achievable we are aware that the target may be more challenging if the Airport expands. - 10.62 As part of the delivery of this Masterplan we will develop a carbon and energy reduction strategy to map detailed long term actions to reduce our carbon footprint, including from new development.
 The strategy could include carbon foot printing to fully understand and quantify our carbon output, and therefore the effectiveness of mitigation measures.
 The possibly of doing this as part of the Airport Carbon Accreditation Program will be considered, which is based on evidencing mapping, reduction, optimisation, and neutralising of carbon emissions.
-We will also explore the possibility of introducing energy reduction targets alongside those for carbon reduction in the Masterplan. - 10.66 We recognise that efficiency improvements can only go so far to reduce our carbon output and as the Airport grows there may be a need to reduce carbon output through the generation of renewable and/or low carbon energy. - 10.67 We consider that the Airport has much potential for on-site energy generation, particularly given its large land holding, with much land to the north currently in agricultural use.
-This land could be used for renewable energy production and will be safeguarded for this purpose.
-Developments could be - - A solar farm; - Commercial scale wind turbines; - Crop rearing for the production of bio-fuels for use on or off-site.
+We will also explore the possibility of introducing energy reduction targets alongside those for carbon reduction in the Masterplan. - 10.63 We recognise that efficiency improvements can only go so far to reduce our carbon output and as the Airport grows there may be a need to reduce carbon output through the generation of renewable and/or low carbon energy.
+There is also the potential for private wire energy supply to be more cost effective and so lower the operating costs of the Airport. - 10.64 We consider that the Airport has much potential for on-site energy generation, given its large land holding.
+Developments could be - - A solar farm: - Commercial scale wind turbines: - Crop rearing for the production of bio-fuels for use on or off-site. - 10.65 Much of the land to the north of the operational area is currently in agricultural use and could be suitable to accommodate energy generating development.
+Land to the